hildogjr/KiCost/README.rst

         :target: https://pypi.python.org/pypi/kicost

 KiCost is intended to be run as a script for generating part-cost spreadsheets for circuit boards developed with KiCad.
+KiCost also comes with a graphical user interface in addition to command line.

 * Free software: MIT license
 * Documentation: https://xesscorp.github.io/KiCost.